CFA vs CAIA: Which Is Superior? Or Do Both?

 ∙

-CFA and CAIA designations can appear very similar at first sight, as they both target investment and financial professionals.
+CFA and CAIA designations can appear very similar at first sight, especially since the introduction of the CFA Level 3 Specialized Pathways, as they both target investment and financial professionals.

 However, there are differences in global recognition, breadth and depth of topics studied, career focus and exam difficulty.
 They could even be a complementary set of finance certifications to go for, depending on career goals.